Skip to main content

 Limitations

-• Passwords are never stored or logged — if you forget your password, the contents cannot be recovered.
+• Passwords are never stored or logged — if you forget the password, the contents genuinely cannot be recovered.

 Frequently asked questions